Courses

 Fall, Summer.

 What counts as a community?
 How do communities shape who we are?
 How can we engage in action to transform the communities we are a part of?
 These questions guide our inquiry in this introductory community psychology course.
-Community psychology is a field examining the interrelationship between individual wellbeing and the multiple social structures and contexts with which individuals interact.
+Community psychology examines the interrelationship between individual wellbeing and the multiple social structures and contexts with which individuals interact.
 Community psychologists are united by a shared commitment to understanding individuals using a multidisciplinary perspective, including developmental psychology, education, and sociology.
-Beyond seeking to understand, community psychologists also emphasize values, applied and participatory research, and action to promote the wellbeing of entire communities from a strengths-based perspective.
+Beyond seeking to understand, community psychologists also emphasize values, applied and participatory research, and action to promote the well-being of entire communities from a strengths-based perspective.
 This lecture-based course will provide an overview of theory, research, and action in community psychology.
-We will focus on: (a) essential theories pertaining to community psychology, (b) methodological strategies for studying alongside communities, and (c) practical applications related to understanding social and environmental contexts as essential components of the human experience.
+We will focus on (a) essential community psychology theories, (b) methodological strategies for studying alongside communities, and (c) practical applications related to understanding social and environmental contexts as essential components of the human experience.
 Throughout the course, we will discuss the role of communities in shaping our understandings of diversity, equity, and social justice.

 Full details for PSYCH 2400 - Introduction to Community Psychology